I recently came to the decision that My Darling Vegan needs more sandwich recipes!

 Cuisine: French, Vietnamese

 Author: Sarah McMinn

 - 12 inches baguette, cut in half

-- a few fresh springs of cilantro
+- a few fresh sprigs of cilantro

 - 1/4 jalapeño, seeded and cut into thin rings

 Combine all the ingredients for the tofu marinade EXPECT the cooking oil in a large, shallow dish.
-Slice the tofu into (4) 1/4" slices and place in marinade so that tofu is completely submerged.
+Slice the tofu into (4) 1/4" slices and place in the marinade so that tofu is completely submerged.
 Marinate for at least 1 hour.

 Combine the ingredients for the pickled vegetables in a small bowl.
 Cover and refrigerate until ready to use.

 In a small bowl, whisk together the ingredients for the Creamy Banh Mi Sauce.
 Refrigerate until ready to use.

 Once tofu is marinated, heat oil in a large skillet over medium heat.
 Once the oil is hot, add the tofu.
 Cook for about 5 minutes per side, until the tofu is dark and crispy.